General questions about the aircraft environmental regulations and your obligations

 Why do I need to provide evidence of existing Noise Certification?

-For an aircraft which holds an existing Noise Certification, it can either be Deemed or issued an Australian Noise Certificate.
+For an aircraft which holds existing Noise Certification, it can either be Deemed or issued an Australian Noise Certificate.
 The Aircraft Noise Assessment team will verify that noise certification exists, based on the evidence provided.

 Each application is now assessed independently of any previous assessments conducted.
 This ensures that there is rigour in the process and accountability both of operators and the assessment team.